cscully-allison/data-ensemble-interview-artifacts/Codes.md

 - Computation & Communication
 	- P6 - "And then the communication part was where we were focusing on because that's, that's where we were seeing the noise."
 	- P6 - "Essentially, fairly quickly, we kind of grouped computation by type where computation was one type, and we had an expectation of low noise there, always throughout actually, we ignored it"
+	- P6 - "that would be that would be become an attribute on the communication node in the call graph."

 ## What elements of a data mental model are there, perhaps those we don't typically think of as part of data typologies? (e.g., causality between parts of the data)